Industry Standard

 Scenario 1: Local Jewelry Buyer

-• Purchases gold jewelry in Lomé
+Purchases jewelry in Lomé and pays standard retail markup.

 Scenario 2: Professional Buyer

-Outcome: Structured and scalable
+Outcome: Structured and scalable.

 Scenario 3: International Investor